xieyuheng/inner/topics/homotopy-type-theory/cubical-type-theory.md

 }

 function aPath(i: Interval): A {
-  // TODO How case on `Interval.path`.
+  // TODO How case on `Interval::path`.
   return ...
 }

 function aSurface(i: Interval, j: Interval): A {
-  // TODO How case on `Interval.path`.
+  // TODO How case on `Interval::path`.
   return ...
 }
 ```